reyadhsupto/Re-Locust/README.md

 - [LoadTestShape for Custom Load Patterns](https://docs.locust.io/en/stable/writing-a-locustfile.html#custom-load-shapes) – Guide for creating custom user load patterns.
 - [Virtual Environments in Python](https://docs.python.org/3/library/venv.html) – How to create isolated Python environments for dependencies.
 - [Geven Library](https://www.gevent.org/) – Underlying library used by Locust for asynchronous HTTP requests.

+---
+## Contributions

+Feel free to PR improvements.

+## If this helped you — star the repo!